 Graduates from the Bachelor of Mechanical Engineering program at the University of Detroit Mercy will have:

-- d) an ability to function effectively on multi-disciplinary teams.
+d) an ability to function on multidisciplinary teams

-- m) an ability to apply advanced mathematics through multivariate calculus and differential equations.
+l) an ability to apply principles of mathematics (including multivariate calculus and differential equations)

-For more information on the Mechanical Engineering Program, contact Dr. Nassif rayess by phone at 313-993-1402 or by e-mail to email@example.com
+For more information on the Mechanical Engineering Program, contact Dr. Darrell Kleinke by phonee at 313-993-1140 or by e-mail to email@example.com